jyhi/Notes/Law of Intellectual Property/2019-03-29-trademark.md

 - Composite mark (word mark integrated with a device, logo, or other decorative element)
 - What whose purpose is to make word mark more distinctive
 - Prince Sovereign and Device trademark

+## Honest Concurrent Use

+S.13(1): The absolute and relative grounds cannot prevent a mark from being registered if:

+- there has been an _Honest Concurrent Use_ of the mark, or
+- by reason of other special circumstances, it is proper for the mark to be registered

+### Determining Whether A Use is Honest

+- the **likelihood of confusion** that may arise from the use of both marks
+- whether the original choice of the mark used was honest
+- **length of time** that the second mark was in use, and the longer the better
+- whether there were any instances where actual confusion was proved
+- the **size of the business** of the second company

+See: _蓮香茶樓及餅家 v. 廣州飲食服務企業集團有限公司_ case